Al-khizana al-hasaniyya

 GOING THERE

-Grab a petit taxi and ask the driver to drop you off at the “Bab al-Comissariat” gate of the palace complex on Avenue Ya’qub al-Mansur.
+Grab a petit taxi and ask the driver to drop you off at the gate known as “Bab al-Comissariat” of the palace complex on Avenue Ya’qub al-Mansur.
 When you arrive, tell the guards you have a meeting with Director Binebine at the Khizana al-Hasaniyya.
-They’ll direct you to the police station on the left, where you’ll need to show your passport.
+They’ll direct you to the police station on the left, where you’ll need to show your passport and register.
 After you’re checked in, walk down the alley and take the first right.
 The library building will be on your right by the parking lot.

 GETTING IN

-When you enter the library building, a staff member will probably greet you.
+A staff member will probably greet you when you enter the lobby of the main library building.
 If not, just knock on the glass door to your right in the hallway and let them know you’re there to meet with the director.
-During your meeting with Director Binebine, you’ll be asked to explain your research focus and why you’re interested in the library’s collection, either in Arabic or French.
-It’s a good idea to bring a proof of enrollment for the meeting.
-After that, you’ll be shown to the Research Room.
+During your meeting with Director Binebine, you’ll be asked to explain your research interests and why you’re interested in the library’s collection, either in Arabic or French.
+It’s a good idea to bring a proof of affiliation for the meeting.
+After that, you’ll be directed to the Research Room.

 When we visited, we were allowed to bring bags into the building along with water and our laptops.

 If you plan to use the library regularly, you may be issued a library card at some point during your stay.
-To get one, you’ll need to provide two photos, a copy of your passport, and proof of enrollment.
+To get one, you’ll need prior approval from Director Binebine as well as two photos, a copy of your passport, and proof of affiliation.
 The card lets you bypass the initial stop at the police station and enter through any gate of the palace complex.
-The length of validity varies from researcher to researcher, with cases of three months and up to three years (in our case).
+The length of validity varies from researcher to researcher, ranging from three months to up to three years (in our case).

 Finding your material